mattermost/docs/source/configure/deprecated-configuration-settings.rst

 .. note::

    From v5.0 this has been replaced by advanced permissions which offers Admins a way to restrict actions in Mattermost to authorized users only.
-See the `Advanced Permissions documentation </onboard/advanced-permissions.html>`_ for more details.
+See the :doc:`Advanced Permissions documentation </onboard/advanced-permissions>` for more details.

 Set policy on who can invite others to a team using the **Send Email Invite**, **Get Team Invite Link**, and **Add Members to Team** options on the product menu.
 If **Get Team Invite Link** is used to share a link, you can expire the invite code from **Team Settings > Invite Code** after the desired users have joined the team.
 Options include: